MoonPoet/xaprb-src/content/blog/meditation-captive-vs-directed-attention.md

 I read a lot of Hardy Boys books when I was young.
 I remember a scene where Joe Hardy learned to withstand torture by focusing on the pain, leaving no room for fear of the pain.

-I had a somewhat painful relationship with my father.
-I tried the Joe Hardy technique, and found I was able to bear much greater pain than I had thought I was capable of.
-It brought me a perverse satisfaction and sense of control.

-Eventually, like Dr. Jekyll, I became unable to remain present in the moment when I wanted to.
-It became frightening.
+I had a somewhat painful childhood.
+I tried my version of the Joe Hardy technique---detaching and taking my mind far away---and it worked.
+But eventually, like Dr. Jekyll, I became unable to remain present in the moment when I wanted to.
 Farm work is extremely dangerous and I had some close calls.
 Living on autopilot is not a good way to stay safe.
 Meditation helps me practice existing.

 ### In a Trance

 Other people have reacted in various ways to my meditation practice.
 Despite that I write about it publicly on this blog, I don't really make it a part of my interactions with others.
-But some of those who noticed that I was meditating offered their interpretations to me.

-A couple worth noting:

-* One person told me that I was wrong to think that meditation would increase my intelligence.
+But some of those who noticed that I was meditating offered their opinions to me.
+One person told me that I was wrong to think that meditation would increase my intelligence.
 (I didn't think it would; this was his interpretation).

-* Another person referred to meditation as a trance.
+Another person referred to meditation as a trance.
 To be fair, when I began meditating I did think of it as a trance-like state.
-In my previous blog post on cursive writing, I mentioned that, in the context of losing awareness of the world.
+In my previous blog post on cursive writing, I mentioned this in the context of losing awareness of the world.
 Since then, I have come to see it very differently.
-When I am practicing skillfully, I am anything but absorbed; I am anything but oblivious to the world.
-I'm hyper-alert, relaxed, focused, aware.
-I'm just poised and attentive.
-It's an incredibly joyful experience.
+When I am practicing skillfully, I am anything but absorbed or oblivious to the world.
+I'm hyper-alert, relaxed, focused, aware, poised, attentive.
+I'm directing my attention, and observing what arises in the mind.
+It's an incredibly joyful experience, by the way.

-In contrast, I think being absorbed in a task is very different.
-When I'm practicing mindfulness, I'm directing my attention, and observing myself.
+In contrast, I now experience being absorbed in a task as very different.
 When I am in a state of "flow" my observer mind is gone, and my attention is *captive*, not directed; I have no awareness of myself, my thoughts, the passage of time, etc.

 Meditation, for me, is hyper-awareness and focus on the present moment.
 The familiar trance state of focus is the opposite of this.

+### Books That Help

+I've learned meditation by doing it, but I've also benefited from reading many books.
+If I were to start over from scratch, I think I would only read two:

+1. [https://www.amazon.com/Wherever-You-There-Are-Mindfulness/dp/1401307787/?tag=xaprb-20](Wherever You Go, There You Are: Mindfulness Meditation in Everyday Life, by Jon Kabat-Zinn).
+2. [https://www.amazon.com/Zen-Mind-Beginners-Informal-Meditation/dp/1590308492/?tag=xaprb-20](Zen Mind, Beginner's Mind: Informal Talks on Zen Meditation and Practice, by Shunryu Suzuki).

+I hope these thoughts are helpful to you.

 [Pic Credit](https://www.flickr.com/photos/drriss/8478863068/)